Kirill Dmitriev: Early life and education

-In 1989, Dmitriev came to a host family in New Hampshire, as one of the first Soviet exchange students from Ukraine.
-The same year, he was sent to live with friends of his parents in California, where the host family and Dmitriev convinced administrators at Foothill College to enroll him.
+Also in 1989, Dmitriev was sent to live with friends of his parents in California, where the host family and Dmitriev convinced administrators at Foothill College to enroll him.
 Although Dmitriev had no prior English-language schooling and only just graduated from the Soviet equivalent of middle school, he was highly successful at the community college.
 Upon receiving his associate's degree, he transferred to Stanford University, from which he holds a BA in economics with honors and distinction.
 He continued his education at Harvard Business School, where he completed the MBA program as a Baker scholar.